star-system-labs/protocol-fees/vocs/docs/pages/technical-reference/Deployer.md

 FEE_CONTROLLER:
 7. Deploy the FeeController.
 8. Update the feeSetter to the owner.
+9. Store fee tiers.
-9. Update the owner on the fee controller.
+10. Update the owner on the fee controller.

 ```solidity